santiago-sanitation-systems/Santiago.jl/README.md

 ] add Santiago
 ```

-3. To edit Julia files you may also want to install [Visual Studio Code](https://code.visualstudio.com/) with
+3. To edit Julia files you may also want to install [Visual Studio
+Code](https://code.visualstudio.com/) and its [Julia
-the [Julia Extension](https://www.julia-vscode.org/docs/stable/).
-See the [Julia
+Extension](https://www.julia-vscode.org/docs/stable/).
+Alternatively, see the [Julia
 home page](https://julialang.org/) for support for other editors.

 # Usage